Taychingxian/Cb1_Project/README.md

 - **Missing-value handling** — biologically impossible zeros (Glucose, BloodPressure, SkinThickness, Insulin, BMI) are treated as missing and imputed with the column median.
 - **Cached training** — the model trains once per session (`@st.cache_resource`).
-- **Interactive UI** — sliders for all eight features, a Plotly risk gauge, and a contributing-factors bar chart.
+- **Interactive UI** — sliders for all eight features (with helpful tooltips, e.g. blood pressure is the *lower* number of a reading), a Plotly risk gauge, and a plain-language contributing-factors chart.
+- **Plain-language explanations** — a "Why did I get this result?" summary plus personalized and general tips on how to lower diabetes risk.
 - **Model metrics** — AUC, accuracy, and training sample count shown in the header.

 ---